-Generic Routing Encapsulation (GRE) [14] tunnels are used to create channels between the proxy and participating piconet members, and support packet forwarding.
-This approach requires no modification to piconet members, as most operating systems (Linux, FreeBSD, Windows, etc.) today have built-in support for GRE tunnels.
-Each packet received by a piconet member over a GRE tunnel is automatically decapsulated and forwarded via the wireless LAN to the destination device.
-Since the destination is oblivious to which piconet node forwarded the data packets, no additional data reassembly functionality is required at the receiver.
+Generic Routing Encapsulation (GRE) [13] tunnels are used to create channels between the proxy and participating $MC^2$ members, and support packet forwarding.
+This approach requires no modification to $MC^2$ members, as most contemporary OSs (e.g., Linux, FreeBSD, Windows) have built-in support for GRE tunnels.
+Each packet received by a $MC^2$ member over a GRE tunnel is automatically decapsulated and forwarded via the wireless LAN to the destination device.
+Since the destination is oblivious to which $MC^2$ node forwarded the data packets, no additional data reassembly functionality is required at the receiver.